Generic Name: prochlorperazine (pro-klor-PURR-uh-zeen)

-Compro suppositories is an antipsychotic.
+Compro suppositories are an antipsychotic.
 It may increase the risk of death when used to treat mental problems caused by dementia in elderly patients.
 Most of the deaths were linked to heart problems or infection.
-Compro suppositories is not approved to treat mental problems caused by dementia.
+Compro suppositories are not approved to treat mental problems caused by dementia.
 Discuss any questions or concerns with your doctor.

 Controlling severe nausea and vomiting in adults.

-Compro suppositories is a phenothiazine.
+Compro suppositories are a phenothiazine.
 It is not known exactly how it works.

 Do NOT use Compro suppositories if:

 - you are allergic to any ingredient in Compro suppositories or to other phenothiazines (eg, thioridazine)

 - you have recently taken large amounts of alcohol or medicines that may cause drowsiness, such as barbiturates (eg, phenobarbital) or narcotic pain medicines (eg, codeine)